Green That Life

 Well done!
 You’ve reached this point on my post and you’re now that much more knowledgeable about forever chemicals.
 Don’t stop here!
 Read far and wide to stay informed.
 I list a few resources below for further reading.

-• Environmental Working Group‘s personal care database is indispensable, as is the interactive PFAS Contamination map.
+• Environmental Working Group‘s interactive PFAS Contamination map is the go-to source for a big picture view of the extent of this nation’s exposure to PFAS contamination.
 While there, browse through their numerous other guides and resources.

 • Centers for Disease Control has a PFAS page that is periodically updated.